 Community based sustainable development projects will be encouraged as well as projects that foster Servant Leadership, promote Kenya Vision 2030, conserve the environment and improve the living standards of community members.
 The projects will be identified as participants work with community members to identify the issues they want to prioritize.
 They may include but are not limited to projects such as sustainable agriculture, water, health, education, etc.

-The Center for Servant Leadership Philippines is practiced within the context of a bible college campus and includes unique educational programs centered around the following learning philosophy: Putting on the mind of Christ through an inner and outer journey of action and reflection in the context of a loving community.
+Shepherd’s Home in the Philippines is practiced within the context of a bible college campus and includes unique educational programs centered around the following learning philosophy: Putting on the mind of Christ through an inner and outer journey of action and reflection in the context of a loving community.

 The Center for Sharing’s offices are housed in ‘The Collegium’ which was built in 2008 to function as a community center for the Tierra Vida community, while being at the same time a ‘third place’ where strangers come for many different reasons.
 Here people can casually meet, get to know each other while over time developing stronger social networks and a deeper sense of community in a cafe setting.